|

 It was one of the first fully electronic microprocessor-based cipher machines.

-were possible, ranging from small portable briefcase-based systems
+different configurations were possible, ranging from a portable device

 |